ALTIS: Modernizing GPGPU Benchmarking

-This follows as increasing the number of instances here makes use of more of the work queues that are just sitting idle.
+This occurs because increasing the number of instances increases queue occupancy, but aggregate throughput becomes limited by available SMs.

-\textbf{Cooperative Groups}: Similar to HyperQ, the kernel time for SRAD using a cooperative kernel was compared to the kernel time for the original SRAD implementation.
-In this case, the transfer time was not included because it would have been the same for both.
+\paragraphbe{Cooperative Groups}: We measure and compare SRAD using cooperative kernels to the kernel time for the original implementation.
+Transfer time is elided.